krasic/draft-krasic-quic-hpack/draft-krasic-quic-qcram.md

 3. `HB`'s packet is delivered but `HA`'s is dropped.
 HPACK can not decode `HB` until `HA`'s packet is successfully retransmitted.

-## How QPACK avoids HoL blocking
+## How QCRAM avoids HoL blocking
-Continuing the example, QPACK's approach is as follows.
+Continuing the example, QCRAM's approach is as follows.

 1. `HB[i]` can refer to `HA[j]` if `HA[j]` was delivered in a prior round trip.
 2. `HB[i]` can refer to `HA[j]` if `HA` and `HB` are to be delivered in the same packet.
-3. If QPACK is enabled, `HB[i]` will be represented using an HPACK literal.
+3. If QCRAM is enabled, `HB[i]` will be represented using an HPACK literal.
    Otherwise an indexed representation may be used, but HB must processed in-order, after HA.

-It is worth noting that rules 1. and 2. are situations where `HB` is not at risk of HoL blocking, even without QPACK.
-Only in rule 3 does QPACK come into play giving the encoder the choice between HoL avoidance or better compression.
+It is worth noting that rules 1. and 2. are situations where `HB` is not at risk of HoL blocking, even without QCRAM.
+Only in rule 3 does QCRAM come into play giving the encoder the choice between HoL avoidance or better compression.

+### Header Blocks, Fragments, Frames, Packets...

+QCRAM strives to solve HoL blocking in the simplest way possible.
+To that end, the mechanisms QCRAM defines are largely at the granularity of header blocks, as opposed to individual header field representations.

+QCRAM header compression framing differs slightly from HTTP/2.
+Section 4.3 of {{!RFC7540}} declares that:

+> Header lists are collections of zero or more header fields.
+When
+> transmitted over a connection, a header list is serialized into a
+> header block using HTTP header compression {{!RFC7541}}.
+The
+> serialized header block is then divided into one or more octet
+> sequences, called header block fragments, and transmitted within the
+> payload of HEADERS (Section 6.2), PUSH_PROMISE (Section 6.6), or
+> CONTINUATION (Section 6.10) frames.

+As with other aspects of QUIC, QCRAM aims to leverage opportunities for tighter integration between layers, in ways that may not have been practical in HTTP/2 due to various forms of ossification.
+The two specific instance of this are coordination of framing with packet generation, as described in the following paragraph, and use of transport acknowledgments to reason about encoder-decoder state synchronization, which will be described in Section 3.2.

+QCRAM header compression SHOULD be progressive: compression of a Header List happens iteratively, where each iteration produces a single Header Block Fragment constrained to fit within the space available in the current transport packet.  *Each iteration informs the progressive HPACK encoder of available space and the encoder generates only as many HPACK representations as fit*.
+The resulting header block fragment is encapsulated by an HTTP mapping headers frame (HEADERS or PUSH_PROMISE), and the headers frame will be encapsulated by a QUIC transport-level STREAM frame.
+An implementation that can not support such coordination MUST forego references allowed by rule 2 of the previous section.

 ### Absolute Indexing